 8 Steps to Building a Successful Swag Store

 • Why do you need a store?
-(Marketing, brand awareness, employee swag, etc.)
+(Marketing, brand awareness, employee swag, and so on.)

 • What are your goals?

-• Is there a demand?
-Who will purchase from the store and what are the items used for?
+• Is there demand?
+Who will purchase from the store, and what are the items used for?

 • Do employees have budgets, or are they spending their own money?

 A lot goes into building a company swag store, so among the criteria we evaluate is the minimum spend.
-We will build a swag store if it fits our philosophy and model and if the company spends a minimum of $250,000 per year in sales.
-This is a very low cost of entry for an amazing custom store with a large selection, multiple logo options and little or no inventory liability.
+We will build a swag store if it fits our philosophy and model, and if the company spends a minimum of $250,000 per year in sales.
+This is a low cost of entry for a custom store with a large selection, multiple logo options, and little or no inventory liability.
+If you are evaluating vendors, our company store RFP guide walks through the questions to ask before you commit.

-Funded or not funded, monthly communication is key (company newsletter, e-blast, company intranet).
-The communication can feature new items or specials, offer free shipping or just showcase items.
-We have learned one thing, “out of sight, out of mind.”
+Funded or not funded, monthly communication is key: company newsletter, e-blast, or company intranet.
+The communication can feature new items or specials, offer free shipping, or showcase products.
+We have learned one thing: out of sight, out of mind.
 Without gentle reminders about the store and products, it will slowly die.
 We send custom monthly e-blasts to store users.

 Frequently adding new brands and styles of company logo apparel and promotional products is important, especially if the company store is the only place to purchase logo merchandise.
-No one wants to see the same choices every time they shop, so we strive to frequently add items.
+No one wants to see the same choices every time they shop, so we strive to add items often.

-Sending a survey to your employees is a great way to understand what they want, price points, etc. We can work with you to do this.
-It is a great starting point before launching a company store, or getting feedback on an existing store.
-When employees feel like they have a say, they are all in and will use and promote it.
-Employee word of mouth is a great and helps the company store’s success.
+Sending a survey to your employees is a great way to understand what they want, their price points, and more.
+We can work with you to do this.
+It is a great starting point before launching a company store, or for getting feedback on an existing one.
+When employees feel like they have a say, they are all in, and they will use and promote the store.
+Employee word of mouth helps the company store succeed.

 The product assortment must match your demographics and their price points.
-Who is buying and why are they buying (personal use, events, customer gifts)?
+Ask who is buying and why: personal use, events, or customer gifts.
+The answer sets your assortment.

-To build a successful company swag store, it takes planning and proper execution. iCoStore will consult and work with you to build a very successful corporate swag store or steer you in a different direction if one isn’t needed.
+Do you want inventory, just-in-time items, or both?
+Depending on your volume and who is buying, we can determine the best choices for you.
+We call it Rightsourcing.
+Building a successful company swag store takes planning and proper execution. iCoStore will consult with you to build a successful corporate swag store, or steer you in a different direction if one is not needed.
+See how a managed company swag store platform works, or request a demo to talk through your program.

 Ready To See A Real On-Demand Store In Action?